mreithub/pg_recall/README.md

 That means that primary key lookups are reasonably fast, but if you plan on doing more complex things on a regular basis, you might want to add your own private keys.

 It also means it won't stop you from deleting previously referenced data (let's say you have an `account` and a `contract` table (and each contract references the account that created it).
-If you enable `pg_recall` on contract but not on account (or the backlog time in account is shorter than that in contract), it's possible you have references to account IDs in contract_log that point to data that's been deleted from account and are therefore not restorable).
+If you enable `pg_recall` on contract but not on account (or the log interval in account is shorter than that in contract), it's possible you have references to account IDs in contract_log that point to data that's been deleted from account and are therefore not restorable).

 ### Querying historic data

-As mentioned before, querying current data doesn't change, but if you want to have a look at past records (within the `backlog` of course), you have to query the corresponding `_log` table.
+As mentioned before, querying current data doesn't change, but if you want to have a look at past records (within the `logInterval` of course), you have to query the corresponding `_log` table.

 Below are some common usage examples, but basically they boil down to adding the following query condition (`:ts` being the timestamp you want to query for):